Sheriff IDs Spokane Valley man who died after incident on Brooks St. in Missoula - NewsBreak

 Four arrested in deadly shooting in Spokane's South Perry District

-SPOKANE, WA -- Four people have been arrested, including a 16-year-old, in connection to a drive-by shooting in the South Perry District that two people wounded and a 17-year-old dead Wednesday night.
-According to court documents, 18-year-old Hagen Charbonneau was arrested Thursday near an apartment complex in the area of...
+SPOKANE, WA -- Four people have been arrested, including a 16-year-old, in connection to a drive-by shooting in the South Perry District that left two people wounded and a 17-year-old dead Wednesday night.
+According to court documents, 18-year-old Hagen Charbonneau was arrested Thursday near an apartment complex in the area...

 KHQ Right Now